 The fundamental steps for digital transformation in manufacturing

-Atlantic Technologies has twenty years of experience in the field of business processes and solutions like Salesforce CRM; it has the ability to manage all the peculiarities of a rapidly growing sector that is reactive to changes typical of the context in which it operates.
+Atlantic Technologies has twenty-five years of experience in the field of business processes and solutions like Salesforce CRM; it has the ability to manage all the peculiarities of a rapidly growing sector that is reactive to changes typical of the context in which it operates.

 Atlantic Technologies has built a model that enables companies to adopt a digital innovation approach aligned with their requirements, complete with implementation accelerators based on the Salesforce Sales Cloud and Salesforce Service cloud, field Service Lightning, with the following features:

 ● Structure for Modules and Processes, defined according to Best Practices of the sector

 ● Configurable and customisable solution built starting from standard Salesforce functionalities

 ● Typical processes of the Industrial & Manufacturing sector